 He has millions of followers on such platforms like Twitter, Instagram, and YouTube that he frequently visits.
 Jake posts daily and regularly interacts with his fans.

 He also has a tendency to spam his followers with products and merchandise with the help of his squad.
-His Team 10 crew also frequented social media and used to advertise Jake's 'merch' to his loving fans.
+His former Team 10 crew also frequented social media and used to advertise Jake's 'merch' to his loving fans.

 His social media fame has certainly attributed to his YouTube success, but he wouldn't be where he is without a few other factors.

 His surfer, California look attracts a lot of fan girls who consider him to be good-looking.